ShotaTanemura/TermiGroove/.spec-workflow/steering/tech.md

 Dedicated modules for state management (`app_state`), audio engine (`audio`), user input handling (`input`), selection/file models (`selection`), and rendering (`ui`).
 Follows an event-driven loop pulling terminal events, updating state, and re-rendering frames.

 **Dependency Rule**: Domain layer has no dependencies on infrastructure or state layers.
+Domain layer only imports from standard library (`std::`) and its own modules (`crate::domain::*`).
 Infrastructure and state layers depend on domain layer (implement/use port traits).
+Domain independence is validated through compilation checks and manual review.

 ### Data Storage (if applicable)
 - **Primary storage**: In-memory structures; audio files read from local filesystem on demand